How the hierarchy of control can help you fulfil your health and safety duties

 By Joanna Weekes

-What is the hierarchy of control and how it can be used to create safe systems of work in your workplace?
+What is the hierarchy of control, and how can it be used to create safe work systems in your workplace?

 Where does the hierarchy of control fit in all this?

 One of an officer’s or director’s health and safety duties is to understand the varying levels of controls that prevent any identified hazards from posing a risk to the health and safety of persons in and associated with the workplace.

 This duty involves the use of the hierarchy of control.

 The hierarchy of control creates a systematic approach to managing safety in your workplace by providing a structure to select the most effective control measures to eliminate or reduce the risk of specific hazards identified as being caused by the operations of the business.